-Our responsibility is to express an opinion on the District's compliance based on our audit of the compliance requirements referred to above.
+Our responsibility is to express an opinion on the District's compliance based on our audit of the state compliance requirements referred to above.
 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and the State Compliance Audit Guide.
-Those standards and the State Compliance Audit Guide require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the compliance requirements referred to above that could have a direct and material effect on the District.
+Those standards and the State Compliance Audit Guide require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the state compliance requirements referred to above that could have a direct and material effect on s state compliance requirement occurred.
 An audit includes examining, on a test basis, evidence about the District's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.

-We believe that our audit provides a reasonable basis for our opinion on compliance with general state compliance requirements and for each major state program.
-However, our audit does not provide a legal determination of the District's compliance.
+We believe that our audit provides a reasonable basis for our opinion on compliance for each state compliance requirement referred to above.
+However, our audit does not provide a legal determination of the District's compliance with those requirements.

-Opinion on General State Compliance Requirements
+Opinion on Compliance

-In our opinion, the Uintah Water Conservancy District complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on the District for the year ended December 31, 2017.
+In our opinion, the Uintah Water Conservancy District complied, in all material respects, with the state compliance requirements referred to above for the year ended December 31, 2022.